JayCuthrell/jaycuthrell.com/_pages/about.md

 * In October 2015, Dell and EMC agreed to the largest merger in IT history for a reported $67 Billion.
 * By late 2016, Dell and EMC were combined and by 2020 became known as Dell Technologies.
 * In 2020, my time at Dell Technologies ended and my next adventure in multicloud took me to [Faction, a Dell Technologies Capital portfolio company](https://www.factioninc.com/).
-* By late 2022, my time at Faction ended as I once again returned to my consulting roots.
+* By late 2022, my time at Faction ended as I once again returned to my consulting roots 25+ years later, and I was fortunate to be able to return to IBM and apply all that I have learned to [_What's Next_](https://web.archive.org/web/20221007035315/https://www.taos.com/resources/press-releases/taos-brings-aboard-new-senior-vice-president-of-products-to-accelerate-digital-transformation-strategies/).
-* Now, 25+ years later, I am fortunate to be able to return to IBM and apply all that I have learned to [_What's Next_](https://web.archive.org/web/20221007035315/https://www.taos.com/resources/press-releases/taos-brings-aboard-new-senior-vice-president-of-products-to-accelerate-digital-transformation-strategies/).
+* By 2024, I revivified [Cuthrell Consulting](https://cuthrell.consulting) to once again flex my digital nomad roots of consulting, investing, advising startups, and blogging.

 [To be continued...](/resume/)